 Chances are, when you head off on holiday, you’ll have the whole family plus luggage in the car.
 You may even have a roof box to cope with anything that won’t fit in the boot.
 All this means you’ll be carrying extra weight.
 And to cope with that, your tyres need more air in them.

 Look inside the fuel filler flap, on the door sill or in the user manual and you’ll see a couple of pictograms.
 One has three people on it with a tyre pressure, one has more people plus bags.
 This second one shows a higher tyre pressure.
 You should inflate your tyres to this number.
 It’ll help them cope with the extra load, make them less susceptible to overheating and suddenly failing and it’ll improve your fuel economy.
 It really is a win-win!
+Find new tyres and a local fitter in just a few clicks on the Green Flag Tyres website.

 Check your screen wash